OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/kelly.md

 ---
 title: kelly
-description: This page provides information on how to use the 'kelly' function from the OpenBB portfolio management library.
+description: "This page provides information on how to use the 'kelly' function from" the OpenBB portfolio management library.
 With detailed parameter explanations to calculate the kelly criterion and examples of usage, it is a valuable reference for portfolio management within the OpenBB environment.